AaronOoooo/note_keep/README.md

    git clone https://github.com/AaronOoooo/keepnote.git
    cd keepnote

-2. Install Dependencies:
+2. **Install Dependencies:**

    npm install

-3. Set Up Environment Variables:
+3. **Set Up Environment Variables:**

-    Create a .env file in the root directory of the project and populate it with your MariaDB credentials and server details.
+   Create a `.env` file in the root directory of the project and populate it with your MariaDB credentials and server details.

    DB_HOST=192.168.50.214
    DB_USER=pi
    DB_PASSWORD=<Your_MariaDB_Password>
    DB_NAME=notes_app
    HOST=192.168.50.214
    PORT=9200

-4. Start MariaDB Server:
+4. **Start MariaDB Server:**

    Make sure your MariaDB server is running and accessible.

    sudo systemctl start mariadb

-5. Run the Application:
+5. **Run the Application:**

    node server.js

    The server will start on the specified host and port (e.g., http://192.168.50.214:9200).

-Usage
+## Usage

-1. Access the App:
+1. **Access the App:**

    Open your browser and navigate to the server URL (e.g., http://192.168.50.214:9200).

-2. Create a Note:
+2. **Create a Note:**

-    Enter your note in the provided text area.
+   - Enter your headline and note in the provided input fields.
-    Click the "Save Note" button.
+   - Click the "Save Note" button.

-3. Edit a Note:
+3. **Edit a Note:**

-    Click the "Edit" button next to the note you want to edit.
+   - Click the "Edit" button next to the note you want to edit.
-    Modify the note text and save changes.
+   - Modify the headline and note text and save changes.

-4. Move a Note to the Top:
+4. **Move a Note to the Top:**

-    Click the "Move to Top" button next to the note you want to prioritize.
+   - Click the "Move to Top" button next to the note you want to prioritize.

-5. Delete a Note:
+5. **Delete a Note:**

-    Click the "Delete" button next to the note you want to remove.
+   - Click the "Delete" button next to the note you want to remove.

-6. Search Notes:
+6. **Search Notes:**

-    Use the search bar to find notes containing specific text.
+   - Use the search bar to find notes containing specific text.

+7. **Show More Notes:**

+   - Click the "Show More" button to load additional notes.

-Contributing
+## Contributing

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request with your changes.

-License
+## License

 This project is licensed under the ISC License.
 See the LICENSE file for details.

-Acknowledgements
+## Acknowledgements

 Special thanks to the contributors and the open-source community for their invaluable support and resources.